 But, I will make an exception for the absurd hour of this wake-up call for a Hot Air Balloon Ride over Sonoma County.
 I may have even been a little bit chipper.
 As chipper as four a.m. gets.

 We met at the airport, where our balloon company, Up & Away drove us to the take-off location.
 The guests would be in charge of inflating this colorful, soon-to-be mode of transportation and with little effort two people held the opening of the hole.
+I was very existed, I’ve always wanted to take part in one of these Napa Valley Balloons rides!
 First, cold air was blown into the flat bag, then hot air from the burners finished it off, possibly taking some eyebrows with it.

 The flame propelled us into the air and we began traveling at a fairly slow pace.
 This may have been the reason why this ride was not as frightening for me as flying in an airplane.
 That, plus the fact that I could see the pilot right in front of me navigating this flight.